rsta2/circle/README.md

 A known issue here is that the use of USB interrupt split transfers - especially used by USB keyboard and mouse - will drop the interrupt response time to about one millisecond at worst.

-The 16th Step
+The 17th Step
 -------------

-In this step I2C (master and slave) support is added and demonstrated in an I2C ping sample in *sample/16-i2cping*.
-Two Raspberry Pi computers (one of them must be a Model A+ or B+ or Raspberry Pi 2) are needed to try this sample.
+In this step Raspberry Pi 2 support including multi-core operation is added and demonstrated in a fractal image calculation sample in *sample/17-fractal* which can be run with single core (also on Raspberry Pi 1) or multi-core support.
 See the *README* file in this directory for details.
+Thanks to krom for having the idea to generate fractal images with multi-core support on the Raspberry Pi 2!

+Please read the notes about multi-core support in *doc/multicore.txt* if you want to use it for your own applications.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-15 the following features were introduced:
+In Step 1-16 the following features were introduced:

 * C++ build environment
 * Simple delay functionality